 Climate change will give us a serious impact on our life.
 We develop a method to make climate change impact assessments on catchment-scale floods and water resources with global climate model outputs.
-In particular, we construct a nation-scale catchment hydrological model over 109 class-A river basins and analyze the future change of river discharges.
+We construct a nationscale catchment hydrological model over 109 class-A river basins and analyze the future change of river discharges.
 The right panel shows the projected return periods of the design flood in 4K warmer climate conditions.
+It has been found that river flows that occur once every 100 or 200 years, which is the current goal of river maintenance, may occur in less than 50 years by the end of this century.